frantic0/Jojo/README.txt

     - Download and unzip the MaxSDK.
     - Clone JUCE and this repository.
     - Install the folders siblings in your file hierarchy.
-    - Open the .jucer files, then build the projects with Xcode.
+    - Open the ".jucer" file, then build the project with Xcode.

 License: